 Skip to Main Content

-Health care organizations are regularly faced with employment and benefits challenges unique to their industry.
-Whether it is managing a highly unionized workforce, mitigating open campus environment conduct incidents, addressing drug diversion and screening issues, navigating complex benefit plan issues as both an employer and provider, or accurately classifying and compensating physicians and sales force members, our Health Care Employment practice is adept at addressing the unique challenges that health care employers face.
+Healthcare organizations are regularly faced with employment and benefits challenges unique to their industry.
+Whether it is managing a highly unionized workforce, mitigating open campus environment conduct incidents, managing employee health records, developing vaccination programs, navigating complex benefit plan issues as both an employer and provider, addressing regulatory requirements related to medical staffing and virtual care, or accurately classifying and compensating physicians and salesforce members, our Healthcare Employment team is adept at addressing the challenges facing healthcare employers.

-We bring together a global, industry-focused team committed to health care organizations’ success in their critical and always evolving relationship with employees.
-Our full-service, integrated team is able to support health care industry participants in the areas of labor, employment and workplace safety, immigration, and employee benefits.
-The team’s range of work includes ensuring legal compliance in a heavily regulated market, mitigating employment risks, structuring benefits plans that are beneficial to both the company and its workforce, and providing opportunities to employ the best talent through our immigration assistance.
+We bring together a global, industry-focused team committed to the success of healthcare organizations, large and small, in their critical and ever-evolving relationship with employees, temporary personnel, and contractors.
+Our full-service, integrated team supports healthcare industry participants in the areas of labor, employment and workplace safety, immigration, executive compensation, and employee benefits.
+The team’s range of work includes ensuring legal compliance in a heavily regulated market, mitigating employment risks, structuring benefits plans and compensation and incentive arrangements that are beneficial to both companies and their employees, and supporting the recruitment and employment of the best talent globally through our Immigration practice group.

 Our capabilities include: